 Active treatment may seem like protection against the cancer.
 How can you know it’s safe to stop?
 Can you be sure the cancer is all gone?
 You may be afraid the cancer will come back if your child stops treatment.

 Telling your cancer care team about your concerns is the first step to understanding and getting control over your feelings.
 The team can give you the reassurance you need.
 They are there to help you and your family get through this time, too.
 Even though your child is no longer getting active treatment, they still will be closely watched and regular follow-up visits and testing will be done.

 Parents who had become comfortable with life during treatment may find that routine follow-up visits may lead to even higher levels of anxiety.
 Social support is very important.
 Talking to other parents who already have been through this can be comforting.
 As time passes, most parents find that their fear becomes less intense, and although it never completely goes away, it becomes easier to live with.

 While parents struggle with worries about the cancer coming back, the child may look at this time in a different way.
 A younger child is not usually troubled with these thoughts.
-But teens may worry about the possibility of the cancer coming back and the choices they may have to face.
-Although all children are glad to move past the pain and discomfort that may be part of cancer treatment, many will miss their health care team members and the bonds they’ve formed with people who helped them through this time.
+But teens may worry about the cancer coming back and the choices they may have to face.
+Although all children are glad to move past the pain and discomfort that’s part of cancer treatment, many will miss their cancer care team members and the bonds they’ve formed with people who helped them through this time.

 Where did everybody go?